 TEWL (Transepidermal Water Loss) in Dogs

-TEWL (Transepidermal Water Loss) in Dogs is a way to measure how much water is escaping through a dog’s skin barrier—and it often rises before owners see obvious redness, scabs, or constant scratching.
-In plain terms, it is measurable proof that the skin’s “seal” is starting to fail, even when the coat still looks fine.
-That matters because once the barrier loses durability, allergens and irritants get more access, and flare-ups become easier to trigger.
+TEWL (transepidermal water loss) in dogs measures how fast water escapes through the skin barrier — and it often rises before you see redness, scabs, or constant scratching.
+In plain terms, it is measurable proof that the skin's seal is starting to fail while the coat still looks fine; and no, it is not the same as whole-body dehydration, though a leaky barrier and poor hydration can travel together.

-This page focuses on two clinical areas where TEWL is most useful for owners: early allergic skin disease (especially atopic dermatitis) and the everyday routines that either protect or strip the barrier.
-TEWL is not a home test and it is not a diagnosis by itself.
-Instead, it is a clinic-grade measurement that can confirm when dog skin moisture loss is trending in the wrong direction and can help track whether a plan is actually making the barrier more stable over time.
+This page focuses on the two places TEWL matters most for owners: early allergic skin disease (especially atopic dermatitis) and the daily routines that either protect or strip the barrier.
+TEWL is a clinic-grade measurement, not a home test or a diagnosis by itself — its value is confirming when barrier strain is trending the wrong way and tracking whether a plan is actually making the skin more stable.

-• TEWL (Transepidermal Water Loss) in Dogs measures how much water escapes through the skin barrier, and it can rise before visible symptoms.
+• TEWL (transepidermal water loss) in dogs measures water escaping through the skin barrier, and it can rise before any visible symptom.

-• High TEWL points to a leakier barrier, not a dog that “isn’t drinking enough.”
+• High TEWL points to a leakier barrier — not a dog that 'isn't drinking enough'; total body water and skin water loss are different things.

-• Owners often notice indirect signals first: fine dandruff after brushing, earlier odor return, or increased paw licking.
+• Owners usually notice indirect signs first: fine dandruff after brushing, odor returning sooner, or increased paw licking.

-• Track change signals for 4–6 weeks (licking minutes, sleep disruption, brush-test flakes, redness score) to make progress more reliable.
+• Track change signals for four to six weeks (licking minutes, sleep disruption, brush-test flakes, redness) to make progress reliable.

-• TEWL is a clinic tool, not a home test; trends within the same dog matter more than online reference ranges.
+• TEWL is a clinic tool, not a home test; within-dog trends matter far more than online reference ranges.

 TEWL (Transepidermal Water Loss) in Dogs is the rate at which water escapes from the body through the outer skin layer into the air.
 It is not “sweating” and it is not the same as dehydration; it is a skin-barrier measurement that reflects how well the epidermis holds water in and keeps irritants out (Shimada, 2008).
 When the barrier is less durable, transepidermal water loss dogs readings rise, even if the coat still looks normal.
 That is why TEWL is used in veterinary dermatology research as a more reliable, less variable way to talk about barrier function than “looks dry.”